Pixelshot/flighty-my/README.md

 - **Core UI Structure:**
   - Main flight list screen established using Expo Router for navigation.
+  - **Map background** on the main screen using `react-native-maps`, centered on Peninsular Malaysia by default.
+  - **Draggable panel** overlays the map, containing the flight list and header.
+The panel can be dragged up and down, with snap points and a default position.
   - Custom header component (`ListHeader`) with title, placeholder icons, and a search bar.
   - Flight list display (`FlightList` & `FlightItem`) showing individual flight cards.
 - **Flight Item Cards:**